 It can be depressing and frightening to realize that you do not make enough money to cover your monthly expenses.
 This can happen, especially if you have overextended yourself with debt.
+It can be even worse, if you are being paid with a prepaid debt card with hidden fees.
+There are many signs that you need to earn more money.
 This situation requires immediate action, and you should do all that you can to change the situation as quickly as possible.
 Managing an irregular income can make it harder to recover from this situation.
 You should take a five step approach to the problem, and be working on these areas at the same time.
+This can help you break free from the financial rut.

 First, you need to find ways to reduce your expenses.
 There is almost always at least one more area that you can cut back in.
 You may need to find a roommate to share your apartment or find a way to carpool to work.
 You can cut back on your food budget or keep the heat turned down.
 These smaller things can help to reduce your expenses.
+You can also look for ways to save on rent.
 You need to stop spending money on things that are not necessities.
 This would include new clothes, eating out or vacations.
 Stop using your credit cards as well.
 They will only make the situation worse.
 Look at your bills and determine if you can't afford your car payment or if your rent is too high and then do the things you need to in order to lower the payments.

 Second, you need to find an additional source of income or a new job.
 This may mean that you take on an additional part-time job.
 You may be able to pick up extra hours at work.
 You may decide to sell some things to help pay off some debt.
 The second job or additional income may only be necessary until you are able to meet all of your needs on your original source of income.
 This can help you to be motivated to work harder and to pick up extra hours, so that you can quit sooner.
 For example, if you need the extra money to cover debt from a medical emergency, you can deal with the problem, and then quit your job.
 A second job is not a long-term solution to your problem.
 You should also ask for a raise at your current job.
 This may be enough so that you can stay there for a few more years.